0mWindyBug/BackupFilter/README.md

 # BackupFilter
-PoC File Backup Minifilter Driver
+poc file backup filter driver

 todo:
-* add RAII wrapper for FltGetContext / FltReleaseContext for use in Pre Write filter
+* add RAII wrapper for FltGetFileContext / FltReleaseContext, could be useful in the pre write filter
-* write client and client to interface to set new restore points for files
+* write client and client interface to set new restore points for files